 Signs that it’s time to move up a teat size...

 Taking longer than 20 mins to finish a feed or they fall asleep on the bottle

 Sucking hard and/or the teat collapsing in on itself

-Baby signs that the teat you’re using is too big:
+Signs that the teat you’re using is too big...

-Sterilising your baby’s bottles is vital, particularly for babies under 1 year because during this time they are even more vulnerable to harmful bacteria.
+Sterilising your baby’s bottles is vital, particularly for babies under one year because during this time they are even more vulnerable to harmful bacteria.